 When it comes to finding the best school holiday activities in Hobart over October we have you covered.
 It can be tough for parents to continually come up with school holiday ideas with everything else we have to do as parents, sometimes even getting out of the house can be a total struggle!

-So leave the winter school holiday activities in and around Hobart to us and you just choose what works best for you and your family.
+So leave the spring school holiday activities in and around Hobart to us and you just choose what works best for you and your family.

-Winter school holidays in Tasmania are Saturday 9 July 2022 to Sunday 24 July 2022.
+Spring school holidays in Tasmania are Saturday 30 September 2023 to Sunday 15 October 2023

-Fun things to do for the Hobart school holidays this winter
+Fun things to do for the Hobart school holidays this October

-- Fun things to do for the Hobart school holidays this winter
+- Fun things to do for the Hobart school holidays this October

 - 10 fun CHEAP school holiday activities in Hobart

 - 10 BIG days out in Hobart these school holidays

 - 5 things to do at home these school holidays